If you’re a romantic, then consider visiting Rovinj. ❤️

-Rovinj has a great park , Punta Corrente which runs along a rugged coastline and has lots of small coves.
-You won’t find miles of long sandy beach here, however if you were looking for them, you wouldn’t come to Croatia in the first place.
+Rovinj has a great park, Punta Corrente which runs along a rugged coastline and has lots of small coves.
+You won’t find miles of long sandy beach here, however, if you were looking for them, you wouldn’t come to Croatia in the first place.
 Rovinj has a rocky shoreline with crystal clear turquoise water.

-This is a great place to bike, walk or simply relax and enjoy the nature.
+This is a great place to bike, walk or simply relax and enjoy nature.
 Great place for a picnic as well.
 I think la p’tite nappe quite enjoyed it this day!😊

-We knew when planning this trip that we would probably be eating out more in Istria than anywhere else we’ve too so far.
+We knew when planning this trip that we would probably be eating out more in Istria than anywhere else we’ve been too so far.
 We had understood by our research that Istria is known as the gastronomic region of Croatia.
-In Rovinj we spent two amazing afternoons enjoying some great food, wine & olive oil.
+In Rovinj, we spent two amazing afternoons enjoying some great food, wine & olive oil.
 We would recommend both of these places below.

 The standard is to start your meal with Istrian olive oil and bread.
 We noticed that at every restaurant you could see a bottle of olive oil on the tables.
 I could have just gotten drunk on the olive oil itself!
 It’s so friggin’ fresh!
 We just kept pouring it on!
 So amazingly delicious!
 This with the wine will be a staple food in our airbnb’s until we leave.

 What tempted me on the menu right away was the pasta with truffles and hubby had octopus.
 Truffles have a slightly garlicky, mushroomy taste with a deep musky aroma.
-It’s simply devine!
+It’s simply divine!
 The octopus was cooked to perfection as well.

-Of course you need to go all out, dessert please!😊
+Of course, you need to go all out, dessert, please!😊

 It’s too bad they charge you more for the view as you will not be disappointed by the taste of the food here.
-At this meal I enjoyed what they called, “fish in crusted olive oil” and Bernard had shrimps.
+At this meal, I enjoyed what they called, “fish in crusted olive oil” and Bernard had shrimps.
 And yes, we still couldn’t stay away from those desserts either.

 Love all this freshness right at your doorstep!
+(See below)

 There is a sunrise and a sunset every single day, and they are absolutely free, moving forward let’s take in as many as we can, they are so beautiful. 🌅